wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.0.7 =
+* Fixed issue that prevented prebuilt layouts from showing up.

 = 2.0.6 =
 * Added nonce to all admin requests.
 * Fixed live editor for missing widgets.